 These numbers point to the fact that we need to take the mental health of our veterans more seriously.
 Transitioning from active duty to civilian life can be complicated for many reasons, but mental health should not be one of them.

-Here are five resources for Veterans who may be dealing with mental health issues:
+Here are seven resources for Veterans who may be dealing with mental health issues:

 #1 VA Mental Health Resource Page

 This webpage provides information on where and how to find mental health services and care for veterans from the VA.

 The Veteran Crisis Line offers free, confidential support.
 Get connected with caring, qualified responders ready to help you 24/7, 365 days a year.